s011110101/cmu-online-academy-paster/README.md

 # cmu-online-academic-paster
-This AppleScript enables students to paste their codes locally into the online judgers of carnagie mellon university (CMU) academic.
+This AppleScript enables students to paste their codes locally into the online judgers of carnagie mellon university (CMU) academy.
 Used keyboard events to mimic human inputs and bypass the online judgers' detections.

 How to use: